-Hay is the most important food in your rabbits diet.
+Hay is the most important food in your rabbit’s diet.
 Hay should smell fresh & be dust free.
-Never feed hay that smells musty or damp or if its dusty.
-Hay has all kinds of health benefits.
-There are lots of different hay types, so it is important to experiment and find the one your bunny loves the most.
+Never feed hay that smells musty & damp.
+Hay has all kinds of health benefits for your rabbit.
+There are lots of different hay types, so it is important to experiment and find the one your rabbit loves the most.
 Your rabbit should ideally eat a ball of hay the size of themselves each day.

 Most popular hay types are: